 Occasionally we provide freight movements to customers in exchange for non-monetary services.
-The fair value of non-monetary consideration on these freight movements is included in operating revenues on the consolidated statements of comprehensive income and consists primarily of transportation equipment.
-There was no revenue recorded for freight movements in exchange for non-monetary consideration for the three months ended March 31, 2024 and 2023.
+The fair value services as of non-monetary consideration on these freight movements is included in operating revenues on the consolidated statements of comprehensive income June 30, 2024 and consists primarily of transportation equipment.
+There was no revenue recorded for freight movements in exchange for non-monetary consideration for the three months ended March 31, 2024 and 2023, December 31, 2023.